 The Gazette operates on a non-profit budget and relies on income from subscriptions.
-Donations are welcome at any time.
 Funds received help offset increases in costs.
 This helps keep subscription rates low so the Gazette will continue to be affordable for all interested!
+As well, donations are welcome at any time.

 Below are photos from our teaching assignment at the Manitoba Crafts Museum and Library on March 17.
 Risé and I taught two classes at the museum and had a great time!
 The ladies were quite interested in learning the basics and made bookmarks during the class.
 The “Lace” exhibit was on display until April 27, 2019 and was well received.